Mother of dragons, or mother of our hearts?

-On Jimmy Fallon’s “The Tonight Show”, Clarke says that when she auditioned in front of the show creators, David Benioff and D.B.
-Weiss, she did the “Funky Chicken” as her choice of dance moves when asked to do something impressive.
-That chicken dance scored her way to being the iconic Daenerys Targaryen, Mother of Dragons, Queen of the Andals, The Rhoynar and the First Men, Khaleesi of the Great Grass Sea, Protector of the Realm and Queen of the Seven Kingdoms.
+On Jimmy Fallon’s “The Tonight Show”, Clarke said that when she auditioned in front of the show creators, David Benioff and D.B.
+Weiss, she did the “Funky Chicken” as her dance routine when asked to do something impressive.
+That dance scored her way to being the iconic Daenerys Stormborn of House Targaryen, First of Her Name, Queen of the Andals, The Rhoynar and the First Men, Protector of the Realm, Mother of Dragons, Khaleesi of the Great Grass Sea, Breaker of Chains and Queen of the Seven Kingdoms.
 If anyone says you won’t make it anywhere by being unconventional, kindly refer them to Emilia Clarke.

 When In Doubt, What Would Emilia Clarke Do?

 In March 2019, Clarke came out with an article with “The New Yorker” describing her life-threatening battle with two aneurysms during the filming of the second season of “Game of Thrones.”
 After experiencing her first attack on Feb.
 11, 2011, she was diagnosed with a subarachnoid hemorrhage, a type of stroke that caused bleeding in the actress’s brain.
 The stroke almost killed her.